 A chunky coffee creamer need not be a sign of spoilt creamer.
-Inspect the taste and smell of the creamer for any off-tastes and smells before checking on the factors that cause creamer to curdle.
+Inspect the taste and smell of the creamer for any off-tastes and smells before checking on the factors that cause the creamer to curdle.

 Some of the reasons why creamer chunks in coffee are acidic coffee, coffee temperature, and adding sugar to creamer before adding coffee.

-Adding eggshells, salt or baking soda is a great way to neutralize the acidity of coffee and stop creamer from clumping.
+Adding eggshells, salt or baking soda is a great way to neutralize the acidity of coffee and stop creamer from separating and clumping.
 You can also go for low-acid coffee such as dark roasts and coffee from low elevated areas.

 Warming creamer before adding it to hot coffee will prevent it from clumping.
 Similarly, use chilled creamer with cold coffee and stir properly.

 The water that you use for your brew can also make the coffee more acidic.
 Filtered water or bottled water is your best bet when making coffee.

 If you have changed the coffee beans and tried all our recommended ways of preventing creamer from chunking without success, check the acidity of your water.

 FAQs About Why Your Coffee Creamer is Chunky